msqr1/importizer/HowItWorks.md

 - [Code Design](#code-design)

 # Prerequisite
-This document assumes that you are comfortable with C++, C++ modules (check out [this article](https://vector-of-bool.github.io/2019/03/10/modules-1.html) for a detailed introduction) and read through the [README.md](README.md).
-The document contains [mermaid](https://mermaid.js.org) diagrams that requires a supported renderer such as Github Markdown.
+- This document contains [mermaid](https://mermaid.js.org) diagrams that requires a supported renderer such as Github Markdown.
+- This document assumes:
+  - You are comfortable with C++, C++ modules (check out [this excellent article](https://vector-of-bool.github.io/2019/03/10/modules-1.html) for a detailed introduction).
+  -  Read through the [README.md](README.md), especially the option section.
+- Throughout the document you will see `[]` with an option name inside, it means replace it with the value of the option.
+For example, `[hdrExt]`, with default option will be replaced by `.hpp`.

 # Background
 I am a module advocate because they were brought in to address problems that comes with `#include`: